NO FEE UNLESS WE WIN!

 The Where and How of Slip and Fall Accidents

 A slip and fall can take place anywhere anytime, though wet floors, unlit stairwells, defective stairs uneven patch on ground or road and construction site defects can prove disastrous.
 Some locations have seen more slip and fall accidents than others.
 These places include; hotels and motels, restaurants, grocery stores, malls, and shopping centers, workplaces, stadiums and theatres, retirement homes, hospital, school, gas station, sidewalk, and pavement, etc.

 The most common causes for people to slip and fall include slippery and wet floor, uneven surface, presence of ice and snow, cluttered sidewalks, damaged stairs and/or floor, ditches or potholes, inadequate lighting, etc. In some cases, such accidents could have been avoided with proper information being displayed like floor wet sign.
 If you met with a slip and fall in someone else’s property, you have legal rights to pursue a case against them.
-It is important to consult lawyers if you could sue anyone for damages.
+It is important to consult slip and fall lawyers if you could sue anyone for damages.

-Why hire slip and fall attorneys?
+Why hire Slip and Fall Lawyers?

 Injuring yourself in a slip and fall accident can be embarrassing, but it is more common than you think.
 However, when you have sustained grievous injuries and require extensive medical treatment for the same, it is not only physically and emotionally draining but also takes a toll on your finances.
-You need to consult with a slip and fall attorney to find out if your case is worth pursuing damages.
+You need to consult with a slip and fall lawyers to find out if your case is worth pursuing damages.

 You need to show that you injured yourself due to a fall in the defendant’s property.
 Support the claim with photos, witnesses, accident report and evidence.
 To prove liability, you need to prove that the owner caused the damage or knew about it and chose to remain silent about it.